-Layer 1 refers to a base network and its underlying infrastructure, such as Bitcoin, BNB Chain, or Ethereum.
+Layer -1 refers to a base network and its underlying infrastructure, such as the top cryptocurrency in India, Bitcoin, BNB Chain, or Ethereum.
 Layer-1 blockchains may confirm and finish transactions without requiring the use of a secondary network.
 Improving the scalability of layer-1 networks is challenging, as demonstrated by Bitcoin.
 Developers devise layer-2 protocols that rely on the layer-1 network for security and consensus as a solution.
 One example of a layer-2 protocol is Bitcoin’s Lightning Network.
 It enables users to conduct transactions freely before they are recorded on the main chain.

-Layer 1 and layer 2 are words used to describe the architecture of various blockchains, initiatives, and development tools.
-If you’ve ever wondered about the link between Polygon and Ethereum, or Polkadot and its parachains, understanding the multiple blockchain levels will be beneficial.
+These are words used to describe the architecture of various blockchains, initiatives, and development tools.
+If you’ve ever wondered about the link between the most popular cryptocurrency in India, like Polygon and Ethereum, or Polkadot and its parachains, understanding the multiple blockchain levels will be beneficial.

-A layer-1 network is another term for a foundation blockchain.
-Layer-1 protocols include BNB Smart Chain (BNB), Ethereum (ETH), Bitcoin (BTC), and Solana.
+It is a network is another term for a foundation blockchain.
+Its protocols include BNB Smart Chain (BNB), Ethereum (ETH), Bitcoin (BTC), and Solana.
 They are referred to as layer-1 because they are the primary networks in their ecosystem.
 Off-chains and other layer-2 solutions are built on top of the main chains, as opposed to layer-1 solutions.

-In other words, when a protocol processes and finalises transactions on its own blockchain, it is layer 1.
+In other words, when a protocol processes and finalizes transactions on its own blockchain, it is layer 1.
 They also have their own native coin, which they use to pay transaction fees.

 Scaling at Layer 1